 - learn together

-Nothing to start with, and we highly recommend you don’t spend huge amounts on anything for a couple of months.
+Nothing to start with, and we strongly recommend you don’t spend huge amounts on anything for a couple of months.
 As long as you have paper, pens, pencils, computer access and a library card you will be fine.
-As you figure out your child’s interests and style of learning you can buy things, borrow things and make things.
+As you figure out your child’s interests and style of learning you can buy, rent, or borrow resources and purchase the necessary materials.

 Now compare that to a day in the life of a Home Educated child.
 For example, whilst eating breakfast the child could be asking questions and discussing something with their parent(s) (and siblings, if they have them and they are home), or reading.
-They could be watching a documentary, maybe you decided to do some worksheets for half an hour, water the garden and discuss nature, which evolves in to online research into bird habitats, and then a walk to the woods to spot birds and have a picnic.
-It’s only lunchtime and you have probably covered more in a morning than a full day in school.
+They could be watching a documentary after that, or maybe they do some worksheets for half an hour, then water the garden and discuss nature with their parent(s), which evolves into online research into bird habitats, and then a walk to the woods to spot birds and have a picnic.
+It’s only lunchtime and they have probably covered more in a morning than a full day in school.
 Home Education doesn’t stop and start, it is continuous.

 In a nutshell, probably not!

-Kids don’t socialise in school, at least not in a way that is natural to them.
+Children don’t socialise in school, at least not in a way that is natural to them.
 They are forced into a classroom with 30 other kids the same age, play-time is limited to a few age groups and very little ‘equipment’ to choose from.
-Home Ed kids get to do what adults do, they choose who and when and where.
+Home Ed kids get to do what adults do – they choose who and when and where.
 Yes it means the parents organising play meets (depending on the age of the child), but the time they spend with friends is much more natural.

-Home Ed kids can have friends of all ages and abilities: from the toddler next door, to the old lady over the road and the nice man in the grocers, the local kids as well as Home Ed kids.
+Home Ed kids can have friends of all ages and abilities: from the toddler next door, to the old lady over the road and the nice man in the grocers, and local school kids as well as other home ed kids.

-There’s Home Ed meetings and outings, as well as ‘after school’ clubs that your child can join just as they would if they were in school.
+There are Home Ed meetings and outings, as well as ‘after school’ clubs that your child can join just as they would if they were in school.
 (Dance classes, St John’s Ambulance, gymnastics, Young Farmers…the list is endless!)
 There are a few ways to find local families: there is likely to be a Facebook group for your LA area/county, there may also be one on Yahoo Groups.
 Please have a look at the MAP to see if there’s a known group near you.
-If one isn’t listed, don’t despair, there probably is one, and we may have a local support in your area too, so please do contact us.
+If one isn’t listed, don’t despair – there probably is one, and we may have a local support in your area too, so please do contact us.

-No you don’t have to meet them.
-You are not legally required to have visits, or let them meet your child, or send reports (check out the Scottish requirements as you are required to correspond with the LA before withdrawing your child from school) or evidence of work; but it is highly recommended that you always respond to their letters, never ignore their correspondence.
+No, you don’t have to meet them.
+You are not legally required to have visits or let them meet your child or provide evidence of work (check out the Scottish requirements as you are required to correspond with the LA before withdrawing your child from school); but you should always respond to their letters and never ignore their correspondence.
 The changes in 2019 made to the EHE guidance now mean we suggest that providing a written report to the EHE team is advisable, our sample report should help you out.

 In Scotland children can access SQA exams.
 You need to find a centre willing to take external candidates, some people have found that the school/college expect the child to be enrolled.
 There is nothing to stop children in Scotland accessing IGCSE. http://www.sqa.org.uk/sqa/CCC_FirstPage.jsp

-There is now the option for Home Educated children aged 14-16 to go to college.
+There is also the option for Home Educated children aged 14-16 to go to college.
 Click HERE for more information.